winniec9153/sep11-freedom-project/blog/entry03.md

 ##### 02/02/26

 ## Content:
-I have been learning my tool by watching YouTube tutorials and going through the [document tutorials](https://p5play.org/learn/sprite?page=0).
+I have been learning my tool by watching YouTube tutorials and going through the [document tutorials](https://p5play.org/learn/sprite?page=0) as well as [articles](https://creative-coding.decontextualize.com/making-games-with-p5-play/) to learn more about sprites.
 Over winter break, my goal was to learn more advanced features of p5play and use them in my budgeting game.
 I watched YouTube videos and experimented on Jsbin to practice adding animations and effects, like sparks and smooth movements.
 This helped me see how to make my sprites and interactions more interesting.
 After winter break, I started using what I learned by combining sprite groups, collisions, and images into one interactive sketch.
 This shows I am moving from just experimenting to slowly start building a real game prototype based on my freedom project idea.

 For example, I used arrow function property setters and index setters to control a group of circles:
 ``` JS